Caleb & Brown

 Why are there so many different types of crypto?

 Most crypto projects are open-source.
 Any aspiring crypto developer can view the source code of a coin and replicate it to create their own crypto.
-Because of this accessibility, over 20,000 cryptocurrencies (and counting) have been created since Bitcoin’s inception.
+Because of this accessibility, tens of thousands of cryptocurrencies (and counting) have been created since Bitcoin’s inception.

 Make Your First Crypto Investment